wzq016/MOGANED-Implementation/README.md

-    "trigger_end":XX,       #end index of trigger words of tokens, an integer "trigger_offsets":XX,   #offsets of trigger words, a list with tuple elements "event_type":XX,        #event type of tokens with given triggers, a string "file":XX,              #file name without suffix
+    "trigger_end":XX,       #end index of trigger words of tokens, an integer "trigger_offsets":XX,   #offsets of trigger words, a list with tuple elements "event_type":XX,        #event type of tokens with given triggers, a string "ner":XX,               #ner tag of each token, a list "pos":XX,               #pos tag of each token, a list "dependency":XX,        #dependency parsing results of tokens with StanfordCoreNLP format, a list "file":XX,              #file name without suffix
     "dir":XX,               #dir name
     "entities":XX           #entitie in this sentencem, a list with entity elements